MousumiAria/WHO_LifeExpectancy_DataAnalysis/README.md

 ## Visualizetion and Analysis

-# Trends and Disparities in Life Expectancy:
+## 1.Trends and Disparities in Life Expectancy:

 ![WHO_LifeExpectancy_DataAnalysis](https://github.com/MousumiAria/WHO_LifeExpectancy_DataAnalysis/blob/main/Trends_Disp_LE.JPG?raw=true)

-* Overall Life Expectancy Trend by Year and Country-wise:
+i.
+Overall Life Expectancy Trend by Year and Country-wise:
    Inserted a line chart with the 'Year' and 'Country' column into the axis area and 'Life Expectancy' into the values area.
 This chart gives a line for each country, allowing you to see disparities and trends at the same time.

-* * Comparing Developed vs. Developing:
+ii.
+Comparing Developed vs. Developing:
 Here used a line chart to represent 'Year' to the axis and 'Life Expectancy' to values and 'Status' (Developed/Developing) in the legend.
 This shows how developed countries' life expectancy trends compare to those of developing countries.

-* * * Country with Highest & Lowest Life Expectancy:
+iii.
+Country with Highest & Lowest Life Expectancy:
 For a specific year or range, to calculate countries with the highest and lowest life expectancy here used DAX formula and to show those used Cards.

-* * * * Country-wise Average Life Expectancy:
+iv.
+Country-wise Average Life Expectancy:
 Used a matrix with showing country wise average Life Expectancy and a bar chart where showing distribution of life Expectancy.

-* * * * * Interactive Filtering:
+v.
+Interactive Filtering:
 Introduced slicers in dashboard, which allow users to select specific years or countries.
 This enabled users to focus on specific time frames or countries of interest.

-* * * * * * Map Visualizetion:
+vi.
+Map Visualizetion:
 Incorporated a map visual and used 'Life Expectancy' as a measure.
 This provides a geographical representation of life expectancy data, where users can identify regions with higher or lower life expectancy.

 Insights: